mohankumargupta/icecast/DOCS.md

 where HA_IP_ADDRESS is the LAN IP address of the Home Assistant instance

 eg. if your home assistant IP address is 192.168.1.10, and the mountpoint is iheartcafe, then the media URL is: http://192.168.1.10:8000/iheartcafe

+The mountpoint must be unique for each stream that you want to push to the Icecast server, and contain no spaces.

 [default_configuration]: https://raw.githubusercontent.com/mohankumargupta/icecast/master/images/default-configuration.png
 [icecast_default_config]: https://raw.githubusercontent.com/mohankumargupta/icecast/master/images/icecast-default-configuration.png